potatocodex/rijndael-dudi265/README.md

 # rijndael-dudi265 LIbrary
-Secure System Library for net Framework environment.
+Secure System Library for the net Framework environment.

 ## Intro
 Created for easy to use cryptography on the C# Environment.